Philadelphia Public Art @philart.net

 headgear

-* This appears to be only 1/3 of the original building.
+* This is the Western third of the original building.

 * Entrance.